 â€śPollen is the enemy of CBD,â€ť says Pasley, referring not only to the THC content but also the rigorous testing required for Mt.
 Folly Farm to maintain organic certification.

 Law enforcement has its own concerns about how to correctly identify industrial hemp versus plants with a psychoactive THC level.
 Visual identification is not reliable, and test results are not immediate.
 Also, no standard protocol exists for selecting which plants to test and how often.
 Imagine police attempting something akin to random drug screening on thousands of acres.
 Who gets picked for testing, and when?
 These are some of the decisions that must occur on a local level.

 What Do You Want From Hemp?

 Lewis aims to find markets for his veteran farmers and to participate in a socially and environmentally responsible system.
-Three years ago, Lewis advised: “If youâ€™re in it to make money, you may want to wait a few years until the market settles down,” he says.
-“If you’re in it to learn, to make yourself a better person and connect to the land, go for it.â€ť
+Three years ago, Lewis advised: “If youâ€™re in it to make money, you may want to wait a few years until the market settles down.
+If youâ€™re in it to learn, to make yourself a better person and connect to the land, go for it.â€ť

-Final Suggestions And Resources
+Final Suggestions and Resources

 Whether youâ€™re a serious producer or an adventurous gardener, hemp requires some forethought.
 If you want to pay homage to traditional agricultural wisdom, participate in the fossil-fuel-free movement, or contribute to modern research, growing hemp makes a statement.
-If you are ready to try hemp on, here are some useful tools to help you decide if it fits you:
+If you are ready to try hemp on, here are some useful tools to help you decide whether it fits you:

 - For a starting point to understanding hemp legislation, see Hemp As An Agricultural Commodity

 - For growing specifics, such as pH and spacing needs, see the University of Kentuckyâ€™s Industrial Hemp ProductionÂ fact sheet.